-After three months of rises, our Accountants Confidence Index dropped sharply for this month, with expectations of contraction in the short-term.
+After a few months of ups and downs, the Accountants Confidence Index rose again this month, in both the mid-term and the short-term.

-The ACI, created in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month and 6-Month ACI readings for this month were split on either side of 50, which is the divider between growth and contraction.
-The 3-Month ACI came in at 49.14, down from 50.96, while the 6-Month ACI hit 51.47, down from 53.25.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 51.57, up almost a point from the previous month's 50.63.
+The 6-Month ACI, meanwhile, came in at 54.32, up from last month's 53.46.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.